| Title: | A Companion Package for the Book "A Course in Statistics with R" |

 A data frame with 98 observations on the following 5 variables.

-socioeconomic status of three categories between x2
+x2socioeconomic status of three categories between x2 and x3

-socioeconomic status of three categories between x2
+x3socioeconomic status of three categories between x2 and x3

-sector of the city
+x4sector of the city

-if the individual had contracted the disease forming the binary outcome
+yif the individual had contracted the disease forming the binary outcome

 Kutner, M. H., Nachtsheim, C. J., Neter, J., and Li, W. (1974-2005).
 Applied Linear Statistical Models, 5e.
 McGraw-Hill.

-data(Disease) DO_LR <- glm(y~.,data=Disease,family='binomial') LR_Residuals <- data.frame(Y = Disease$y,Fitted = fitted(DO_LR), Hatvalues = hatvalues(DO_LR),Response = residuals(DO_LR,"response"), Deviance = residuals(DO_LR,"deviance"), Pearson = residuals(DO_LR,"pearson"), Pearson_Standardized = residuals(DO_LR,"pearson")/sqrt(1-hatvalues(DO_LR))) LR_Residuals
+data(Disease) DO_LR <- glm(y~.,data=Disease,family='binomial') LR_Residuals <- data.frame(Y = Disease$y,Fitted = fitted(DO_LR), Hatvalues = hatvalues(DO_LR),Response = residuals(DO_LR,"response"), Deviance = residuals(DO_LR,"deviance"), Pearson = residuals(DO_LR,"pearson"), Pearson_Standardized = residuals(DO_LR,"pearson")/sqrt(1-hatvalues(DO_LR))) LR_Residualsdata(Disease) DO_LR <- glm(y~.,data=Disease,family='binomial') LR_Residuals <- data.frame(Y = Disease$y,Fitted = fitted(DO_LR), Hatvalues = hatvalues(DO_LR),Response = residuals(DO_LR,"response"), Deviance = residuals(DO_LR,"deviance"), Pearson = residuals(DO_LR,"pearson"), Pearson_Standardized = residuals(DO_LR,"pearson")/sqrt(1-hatvalues(DO_LR))) LR_Residuals

 The Ehrenfest model is an interesting example of a Markov chain.
 Though the probabilities in decimals are not as interesting as expressed in fractions, the function will help the reader generate the transition probability matrices of 2n balls among two urns.